Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 The longer you allow the dough to rest and rise after kneading it, the more time the flavor has to develop.

-Most recipes online will only tell you to let the dough rise for between an hour and a half, but in reality, it takes from 8 to 24 hours to become flavorful.
+Most recipes online will only tell you to let the dough rise for an hour and a half, but in reality, it takes 8 to 24 hours to become flavorful.

 If you can, try to make your pizza dough a day or two ahead of time.